Graph Laplacians and Spectral Methods

 Let \(h(G)\) be the Cheeger constant (or conductance), which measures the "bottleneck" of the graph by finding the minimum cut normalized by the volume of the smaller set: \[ h(G) = \min_{S \subset V} \frac{|\partial S|}{\min(\text{Vol}(S), \text{Vol}(V \setminus S))} \] where \(\text{Vol}(S) = \sum_{v \in S} \deg(v)\).

-Cheeger's inequality bounds the second eigenvalue \(\lambda_1\) of the normalized Laplacian (\(\mathcal{L}_{rw}\) or \(\mathcal{L}_{sym}\)) using this constant: \[ \frac{h(G)^2}{2} \leq \lambda_1 \leq 2h(G) \] This fundamental result links the spectral gap directly to the graph's geometric structure: a small \(\lambda_1\) guarantees the existence of a "bottleneck" (a sparse cut), while a large \(\lambda_1\) certifies that the graph is well-connected (an expander graph).
+Let \(\lambda_1^{\mathrm{norm}}\) denote the second smallest eigenvalue of the normalized Laplacian \(\mathcal{L}_{sym}\) (equivalently \(\mathcal{L}_{rw}\); they share the same spectrum by Spectrum of the Normalized Laplacians).
+Cheeger's inequality states \[ \frac{h(G)^2}{2} \leq \lambda_1^{\mathrm{norm}} \leq 2 h(G). \] This fundamental result links the spectral gap directly to the graph's geometric structure: a small \(\lambda_1^{\mathrm{norm}}\) guarantees the existence of a "bottleneck" (a sparse cut), while a large \(\lambda_1^{\mathrm{norm}}\) certifies that the graph is well-connected (an expander graph).
+Note that this \(\lambda_1^{\mathrm{norm}}\) is for the normalized Laplacian and is distinct from the unnormalized Fiedler value \(\lambda_1\) of \(\boldsymbol{L}\) discussed above; the two are generally different numerically, though they agree qualitatively on connectivity (both are zero iff \(G\) is disconnected).

 Insight: The Spectral Gap in Network Science and ML